 Data leakage, also known as data loss or data spill, refers to the unauthorised or unintentional transmission, disclosure, or exposure of sensitive or confidential information from an organisation’s internal network to an external destination.
 When employees use their personal devices for work purposes, there is a higher chance of sensitive company data being unintentionally or maliciously leaked through unauthorised access, improper handling of data, or insecure communication channels.

-According to oaic.gov.au, a staggering 70% of data breaches stem from criminal activities, such as hacking, phishing, or malware infestations.
-Conversely, human error constitutes approximately 26% of data intrusion, involving unintentional actions like sending sensitive information to the wrong recipient, misconfigurations, or the accidental loss of devices containing confidential data.
+According to OAIC (Notifiable Data Breaches Report: July to December 2024), a staggering 69% of data breaches stem from criminal activities, such as hacking, phishing, or malware infestations.
+Conversely, human error constitutes approximately 29% of data intrusion, involving unintentional actions like sending sensitive information to the wrong recipient, misconfigurations, or the accidental loss of devices containing confidential data.
 The ramifications of data leakage are profound, posing a substantial security risk by potentially compromising sensitive information, intellectual property, customer data, or other proprietary content.

 Lost or Stolen Devices

-The integration of BYOD heightens the vulnerability of devices being lost or stolen, presenting a potential peril to sensitive information.
+The integration of BYOD increases the vulnerability of devices being lost or stolen, presenting a potential peril to sensitive information.
 In these scenarios, the outcomes can be grave, encompassing data intrusion and the peril of financial or reputational harm.
-Unauthorised individuals accessing the misplaced or stolen device may jeopardise sensitive data, spanning corporate emails, documents, customer information, or login credentials.
+Unauthorised individuals accessing the misplaced or stolen device may jeopardise sensitive data, create security issues, spanning corporate emails, documents, customer information, or login credentials.

 Unsupported Devices